isaacnmm/pestpolicy-hugo2XX/content/posts/scotts-lawn-care/index.md

 Beyond core lawn care, The Scotts Miracle-Gro Company has diversified its portfolio to include a vast array of gardening and outdoor living products, largely through strategic acquisitions:

-* **Miracle-Gro�:** The iconic brand for plant food, potting mixes, and garden soils, known for its instant-feeding solutions for flowers, vegetables, and houseplants.
+* **Miracle-Gro:** The iconic brand for plant food, potting mixes, and garden soils, known for its instant-feeding solutions for flowers, vegetables, and houseplants.
-* **Ortho�:** A leading brand for pest control solutions around the home and garden, including insecticides, fungicides, and herbicides (e.g., Ortho Home Defense Max, Ortho WeedClear).
+* **Ortho:** A leading brand for pest control solutions around the home and garden, including insecticides, fungicides, and herbicides (e.g., Ortho Home Defense Max, Ortho WeedClear).
-* **Roundup�:** Scotts holds the exclusive marketing rights for consumer Roundup herbicide products in many regions, providing non-selective weed control solutions.
+* **Roundup:** Scotts holds the exclusive marketing rights for consumer Roundup herbicide products in many regions, providing non-selective weed control solutions.
-* **Bonnie Plants� (minority stake):** One of the largest growers of vegetable and herb plants for home gardens.
+* **Bonnie Plants (minority stake):** One of the largest growers of vegetable and herb plants for home gardens.
 * **Hydroponics & Indoor Growing:** Scotts has expanded into the rapidly growing hydroponic and indoor gardening market with brands like Hawthorne Gardening Company.

 This broader portfolio establishes Scotts Miracle-Gro as a comprehensive leader in consumer lawn and garden solutions.